Understanding Abdominal Migraine Symptoms: What You Need to Know

 9. Are abdominal migraines preventable?

-If you or your kid has severe recurrent abdominal pain that lasts for an extended period of time or is accompanied by major gastrointestinal symptoms that interfere with daily activities, you should seek medical attention.
+If you or your kid has heavy recurrent abdominal pain that lasts for an extended period of time or is accompanied by major gastrointestinal symptoms that interfere with daily activities, you should seek medical attention.

 Conclusion